moar55/openqasm3-compiler/cmake/README.md

 * `LEXER` - specify that the input file is a lexer grammar
 * `PARSER` - specify that the input file is a parser grammar
 * `LISTENER` - tell ANTLR tool to generate a parse tree listener
-* `VISITOR` - tell ANTLR tool to generate a parse tree visitor
+* `VISITOR` - tell ANTLR tool to generate a parse tree Visitor

 ### Examples